virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 ![LogsPath](/img/LogsPath.jpg)

-- `logsNodeGroup` - [nodeGroup](/reference/container-types/#containers-by-groups-nodegroup) layer the logging path is opened for
+- `logsNodeGroup` - [nodeGroup](/reference/container-types/#containers-by-groups-nodegroup) layer the logging path should be opened for

 ##Custom Menus
 Menu is an expandable list within the <b>Add-ons</b> section comprising custom actions, that execute corresponding operations.